Alchemist-X/howcryptoworksbook/Chapter_10_Market_Structure_Trading.md

 ## Section I: Exchange Architecture and Core Products

+With assets secured and protocols understood, we conclude with market plumbing: exchange architectures, execution, risk, and analytics—bringing together every concept from the previous chapters into a trader’s and researcher’s playbook.

 ### The Centralized Exchange Model

 **Centralized exchanges (CEXs)** form the backbone of institutional crypto trading.
 Unlike their decentralized counterparts (DEXs), CEXs operate as custodial trading venues that maintain internal order books, run sophisticated matching engines, and hold client collateral.
 This architecture enables the complex financial products and high-frequency trading that characterizes modern crypto markets.